abarker/yapsc/README.rst

   3) by passing the control variable as the `on` keyword argument to the switch class definition (i.e., passed just after the `Switch`).

-* Calls to the switch return a tuple of all the return values of all the case-functions that were run.
+* Calls to the switch return the return value of the case-function that was run.
 (But note that running from the `on` keyword in the switch definition does not return a value.)

 * The switch class should be defined in the scope you want to be visible to the case-function code.